What is Metabolism?

 Traditional Methods of Boosting Metabolism

 Aerobic exercises with weight training are the traditional methods used to boost metabolism.
 Additionally, eating more often (frequent, small meals) will help with weight loss.
 Skipping meals, or taking too many hours between meals will slow the metabolism because the body will want to retain calories.
-Special foods aren’t necessarily needed since any food increases metabolism within one hour of consumption.
+You don’t necessarily need special foods since any food increases metabolism within one hour of consumption.
 Protein requires more energy in digestion, though.
 There is some thought that spicy foods may also be helpful in increasing metabolism, at least temporarily.
 There is a small benefit from green tea (with EGCG, an antioxidant), as well.4

 Boosting Metabolism Thru Chiropractic Care